 Of course not.
 Design is important for effective communication.
 Sure, words are my trade but design brings everything to life.
 And sometimes words and design need to work together to help a reader visualize.

 This is the situation I encountered when writing an article about Lent (a season in the Christian liturgical calendar focused on simple living, prayer, and fasting in order to grow closer to God).
 I wanted it to inspire mindfulness and prayer but felt there were some obstacles since a lot of people treat the season like a “resolution reboot” and a lot of people do things like give up television, chocolate, and pop.

 Which is fine, don’t get me wrong.
 But I wanted to go a bit deeper and get to the root of Lent.
 In 650 words.

 It didn’t take long before I realized a flowchart was in order so I started sketching.
 It was difficult to take my big ideas and shape them into a streamlined process but after a few tries I had something I could live with.
 I also had to take the concept to my editors and the graphic designer for approval since I needed half of my article space for a graphic.
 A graphic directed by a writer.
 Can you imagine?
 Well, maybe you can’t but it was quite the pitch let me tell you.

 Here are some situations where creating a flowchart will help you.

 - When you’re identifying bottlenecks or waste in a process

 - When you’re making a decision

-Why you’d use a flowchart
+Why you’d use one